Written by: Michael Den Boer on May 1st, 2009

 Retail Price: £14.99

 Fine, Totally Fine is the directorial debut of Yosuke Fujita, who also wrote the film’s screenplay.
 The plot for Fine, Totally Fine focuses on three characters, Teuro Tohyama whose thirtieth birthday is quickly approaching.
 Teuro’s lack of ambition has him still living with his father whose own uneventful existence makes mirrors that of his son’s.
 Hisanobu has an upper management job has slowly been drifting away from his best friend Teuro.
-Hisanobu is a likely person who is envied by those he supervises.
+Hisanobu is a likable person who is envied by those he supervises.
 Despite the respect he receives from his co-workers he still lacks the confidence when it comes to the ladies.
 Rounding out this trio of misfits is a young woman named Akari who clumsiness often leads to another injury.
-In one scene she breaks her finger pushing a button for en elevator.
+In one scene she breaks her finger pushing a button for an elevator.

 Besides the three main characters there are several other minor characters that are just as eccentric and flawed that populate this film.
 The most endearing aspect of this film is how they characters hold your attention even during the most mundane moments.
 Besides the three main characters there are several other minor characters that are just as eccentric and flawed that populate this film.
 The most endearing aspect of this film is how they characters hold your attention even during the most mundane moments.
 The most memorable moment in the film is a scene after Akari who now works at Teuro’s dad’s used book helps her first customer who is buying a pornographic book.
 Teuro in an earlier scene told her that the best way to handle such a sell is not to make eye contact.
 When the patron brings up the book to Akari her clumsiness keeps in as she spills her drink all over the book.